Content approved by

-ETG testing is a highly sensitive alcohol testing method that can detect even low levels of alcohol in the body.
-It can detect the presence of alcohol in urine, blood, and hair samples for up to 80 hours after alcohol consumption.
-This makes it a highly useful tool for alcohol monitoring, especially in situations where individuals are required to abstain from alcohol consumption.
+It is a highly sensitive method that can detect even low levels of ethanol having been metabolized in the body recently.
+It can detect the presence of EtG in urine, blood, and hair samples for up to 80 hours after any was consumed.
+This makes it a highly useful tool for monitoring, especially in situations where individuals are required to abstain from any consumption.

-ETG testing is often used in a variety of settings, including workplace testing, probation monitoring, and drug treatment programs.
-It is especially useful in situations where alcohol consumption must be strictly prohibited, such as in drug courts or DUI programs.
-ETG testing can also be used to detect alcohol use in individuals who may be trying to hide their consumption, as it can detect even small amounts of alcohol in the body.
+ETG screening is often used in a variety of settings, including workplace, probation monitoring, and drug treatment programs.
+It is especially useful in situations where consumption must be strictly prohibited, such as in drug courts or DUI programs.
+It can also be used to detect use in individuals who may be trying to hide their consumption, as it can detect even small amounts that were recently consumed.

-One of the advantages of ETG testing is its high accuracy and reliability.
-Unlike traditional alcohol testing methods, such as breathalyzers, ETG testing is not affected by external factors, such as mouthwash or other substances that may interfere with testing.
-This makes it a highly reliable method of alcohol testing.
+One of the advantages of is its high accuracy and reliability.
+Unlike traditional methods, such as simple urine screening, it is not affected by external factors, such as mouthwash or other substances that may interfere with the results.
+This makes it a highly reliable method.

-However, there are some limitations to ETG testing.
-For example, it cannot differentiate between alcohol consumption and exposure to alcohol in other forms, such as through hand sanitizer or mouthwash.
-Additionally, ETG testing may not be suitable for individuals with liver disease or other conditions that affect the body’s ability to metabolize alcohol.
+However, there are some limitations.
+For example, it cannot differentiate between consumption and exposure in other forms, such as through hand sanitizer or mouthwash.
+Additionally, it may not be suitable for individuals with liver disease or other conditions that affect the body’s ability to metabolize it.

-- An EtG test is not looking for alcohol.
-It’s checking for ethyl glucuronide, a metabolite the human body uses to metabolize alcohol.
+- It is not looking for alcohol per se.
+It’s checking for ethyl glucuronide, a primary metabolite the human body uses to metabolize it.

-- Labs using an EtG test look for whether or not the person metabolized any alcohol recently.
+- Labs use it to screen for whether or not the person metabolized any of it recently.

 These results provide a detection time from stopping drinking until 65 hours afterward.
 However, the results are only an approximation based on several studies and do not guarantee to pass a test.
-People on probation or in an outpatient program for alcohol.
-So, they may need to know an answer to the question, “how long after I stop drinking will I be able to pass an alcohol screening test.”
+People on probation or in an outpatient program.

-In addition, this type of test can be positive for 2 to 3 days, even after low to moderate drinking.
+In addition, this type of test can be positive for 3 to 5 days, even after low to moderate drinking.
 According to this detoxification study of heavy drinkers, the detection time ranged from 40 to 90 hours, with an average of 65 (2.5 days).
-According to other research, the range was 30 to 110 hours following heavy alcohol consumption.
+According to other research, the range was 30 to 110 hours following heavy consumption.
 EtG is a biomarker that determines whether the body has metabolized any alcohol recently.
 It is testing for the presence of ethyl glucuronide in the urine.
-However, most studies show no EtG in the serum or urine of non-relapsing patients, non-drinker drivers, or teetotalers.
-Therefore, it is an efficient test to detect alcohol use.
+However, most studies show none in the serum or urine of non-relapsing patients, non-drinker drivers, or teetotalers.
+Therefore, it is an efficient test to detect use.

-It has become known as the “80-hour test” for detecting low levels of ethyl alcohol.
+It has become known as the “80-hour test” for detecting low levels of ethanol.
 According to this study, eighty hours is in the very high range (40 to 90).
-It has emerged as the test of choice for alcohol due to the technology’s accuracy and is now routinely available.
-In addition, it detects current alcohol consumption, even after ethanol is not present, using other methods.
+It has emerged as the test of choice due to the technology’s accuracy and is now routinely available.
+In addition, it detects current consumption, even after ethanol is not present, using other methods.
 It is very stable at room temperature for up to 140 hours, making it a practical test even if it is necessary to relocate the specimen.
-Therefore, the appearance of this EtG in urine is a definitive indicator of consuming alcohol.
+Therefore, the appearance of this in the urine is a definitive indicator of consuming it.

-- EtG is superior to any other alcohol biomarkers.
+- It is superior to any other biomarker.